 Current Mask Guidelines and Recommendations

-During the fall and winter seasons it is important to remember the basics of disease prevention such as vaccination, staying home when sick, handwashing, and “strategic masking.”
+Marin County Public Health also encourages basic disease prevention practices such as vaccination, staying home when sick, handwashing, and “strategic masking.”

 Marin County Public Health Recommends: